 Can I have the TOEFL or IELTS requirement waived?

-All applicants should meet the University of Washington’s English Language Proficiency requirement.
-We cannot waive this requirement and we cannot waive the TOEFL or IELTS exam.
+All applicants must meet the University of Washington’s English Language Proficiency requirement.
+This requirement cannot be waived and therefore no waivers are provided for the TOEFL/IELTS.
 However, you may choose a method other than the TOEFL or IELTS exam to meet the requirement, if applicable.
 There are several ways to demonstrate English Language Proficiency outlined in the UW Graduate School Policy 3.2 if English is not your native language.
+You may demonstrate English language proficiency by providing test scores (TOEFL/IELTS/Duolingo), or by providing proof of English being the language of instruction for the entirety of your undergraduate degree.

 My transcript is in English.
 Does this satisfy the English Language Proficiency requirement?